distinct-development/the-menu-wordpress-org/readme.txt

 == Changelog ==

+= 1.2.4 - 19/10/2024 =

+- Improved the overall security and robustness of the plugin.
+- Updated the contributors of the plugin.

+= 1.2.3 - 18/10/2024 =

+- Improved the overall security and robustness of the plugin by ensuring proper sanitization of user input and escaping of output.
+The functionality of the plugin remains the same, but it's now more resilient against potential security issues.

-= 1.2.2 =
+= 1.2.2 - 07/08/2024 =
 This version fixes a security related bug.
-Upgrade immediately.

 = 1.2.1 - 04/08/2024 =